nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename a tag
+2. AddressBook confirms if user wants to rename the tag
+3. User confirms the rename
+4. AddressBook renames the tag for all persons in the AddressBook Use case ends.

+**Extensions**

+1a.
+The tag to be renamed does not exist in the AddressBook

+> AddressBook shows an error message <br>
+  Use case resumes at step 1

+1b.
+The new tag is an empty tag

+> AddressBook shows an error message <br>
+  Use case resumes at step 1

+3a.
+The user cancels the tag rename

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.